 Sir Fazle Hasan Abed

-Hilton Humanitarian Prize Juror; Founder and Chairperson, BRAC
+Hilton Humanitarian Prize Juror; Founder and Chair Emeritus, BRAC